 Lake Manasarovar, known in Tibetan as Mapham Yum Tso མ་ཕམ་གཡུ་མཚོ། or “invincible/unconquered turquoise lake”, is Tibet’s holiest lake.
 Manasarovar is located in far western Tibet’s Ngari Prefecture and is over 1200 kilometers from Lhasa.
 The lake is only 32 kilometers/20 miles from Mt Kailash, Tibet’s most sacred peak.
 The lake lies at an altitude of 4590 meters/15,060 feet and covers an area of 410km2.
 Though certainly not the highest, it is one of the highest lakes on the planet and is much higher than Lake Titicaca (3812 meters).
-The freshwater lake is regarded as one of the most beautiful in Tibet and is surrounded by massive Himalayan peaks to the south, including Gurla Mandhata, elevation 7694 meters/25,243 feet.
-Manasarovar is a major pilgrimage destination for Buddhists, Hindus and followers of the indigenous Tibetan religion of Bön.
+The freshwater lake is regarded as one of the most beautiful in Tibet and is surrounded by massive Himalayan peaks to the south, including Gurla Mandhata, elevation of 7694 meters/25,243 feet.
+Manasarovar is a major pilgrimage destination for Buddhists, Hindus, and followers of the indigenous Tibetan religion of Bön.

 Contact us for FREE Tibet travel planning

 The Land of Snows is the travel blog of Jamin “Lobsang” Lee.
 He has lived and worked in various areas of Tibet for over two decades and Travel extensively greater Himalaya region in Bhutan, Nepal and Ladakh, He has decades of experience traveling, climbing and trekking the Himalayas.
 Here he has shared Travel informations of Tibet and other region from his own direct experiences.
 I hope these information will help you make your Tibet travel plan.
-For direct Travel consultation and Tibet Travel Agency Recommendation, Contact us via contact page.
+For direct Travel consultation and Tibet Travel Agency Recommendation, Contact us via info@thelandofsnows.com.

 Manasarovar Tibet’s holiest lake